 This is precisely how Ban—and through him, Drndić—aims to write, continuing the expansive, exploratory style she honed in 2007’s Trieste and Belladonna.
 EEG stutters between personal reflection and historical intermission, with neither mode nor any single narrative thread predominating.
 She maneuvers from Ban’s recollections of his family to his meditations on memory to historical catalogs of tragedy.
 This last element, the most direct expression of her aesthetic interest in archives, will be familiar to readers of her previous books.
-(Her oeuvre’s most startling instance of this remains Trieste’s list of more than 9,000 Italian Jews who were murdered from 1943 to 1945, which consumes over 44 pages in the 2014 English edition.)
+(Her oeuvre’s most startling instance of this remains Trieste’s list of about 9,000 Italian Jews (or those living in countries occupied by Italy) who were murdered or deported from 1943 to 1945, which consumes over 44 pages in the 2014 English edition.)
 In EEG, she devotes 19 pages to a table listing books and other materials plundered from Yugoslavian Jews, as well as the names of those from whom they were stolen, excerpted from “the gigantic bureaucracy of the Third Reich,” available in the Russian State Military Archive and reproduced in facsimile at the United States Holocaust Memorial Museum.

 The literary use of such documentary evidence invites readers to confront the brute fact of genocide without averting their gaze.
 Ban declares: